Wildsong/arctic/webhooks/README.md

 When you set a webhook in Portal, it has to point at a real URL, not a port forwarded one.

-I have pushed the image to hub.docker.com but if you want to create a basic flask docker yourself, use the https://github.com/wildsong/flask_template project.
+I have pushed the image for wildsong/flask to hub.docker.com but if you want to create a basic flask docker yourself, use the https://github.com/wildsong/flask_template project.

+project_requirements.txt currently has a few packages that I am not using here yet but anticipate needing any day now, including pandas and sqlalchemy.

 ## Running in Docker for testing